ibm-cloud-docs/cis/custom-rules-creating.md

 1. Select **Delete** from the action menu.
 1. Click **Delete WAF custom rule** to delete the rule.

-## Working with WAF custom rules from the CLI
-{: #working-with-waf-custom-rules-cli}
-{: cli}

-This section provides the information about creating, updating, and deleting WAF custom rules from the CLI.

-### Creating a custom rule from the CLI
+## Creating a custom rule from the CLI
 {: #create-custom-rule-cli}

 To create a custom rule from the CLI, follow these steps: